Square Business, an Inventory and Order Management Tool

 My Role

-Creating a considered omnichannel experience for small business owners who wish to sell their products on various social media channels such as Facebook and Instagram.
+How can we create an omni-channel experience for small business owners who wish to sell their products online on various social media channels such as Facebook and Instagram?

 UX Process